Hazard Pay: What Is It and Who Can Get It?

 - Your manager approved it then did not pay you

-- It is within your employment contract but they refuse to pay you
+- It is provided for in your employment contract but they refuse to pay you

 - It's in your company's policy, but you're not paid

 You do have the option to fight for hazard pay if your job is risky, such as nurses dealing with contagious illnesses.